Pearl Harbor Area

 ¤¤ Fort Kamehameha (2) (U.S. Military Reservation)

-(1907 - 1949/present), Pearl Harbor
+(1907 - 1949/1992/present), Pearl Harbor

 Located on Queen Emma Point, between Hickam Air Force Base and the Honolulu International Airport at the east-side of the entrance to Pearl Harbor.
-Originally named Fort Upton, but was soon changed due to local public request.
-Batteries are Battery Selfridge (1913 - 1945), Battery Closson (1924 - 1948) casemated 1942, Battery Hasbrouck (1914 - 1943), the combined Battery Jackson (1913 - 1943) and Battery Hawkins (1914 - 1943), Battery Barri (1915 - 1924) on Bishop Point, destroyed, Battery Chandler (1915 - 1942) on Bishop Point, destroyed, Anti Motor Torpedo Boat Battery #2 (1943 - 1946), and Battery Kam (1934 ? - 1943) four mobile 155mm guns.
+Originally known as the Queen Emma Point Military Reservation until 1909 when it was officially named Fort Upton, but was soon changed due to local public request.
+First garrisoned by troops in 1913.
+Batteries are Battery Selfridge (1913 - 1945) (two 12-inch DC), Battery Closson (1924 - 1948) (two 12-inch barbette, casemated 1942), Battery Hasbrouck (1914 - 1943) (eight 12-inch mortars), the combined Battery Jackson (1913 - 1943) (two 6-inch DC) and Battery Hawkins (1914 - 1943) (two 3-inch), Anti Motor Torpedo Boat Battery #2 (1943 - 1946) (two 90mm), and Battery Kam (1934 ? - 1943) four mobile 155mm guns.
 A training firing point for the 155mm guns was established on the beach in 1921.
-Railway artillery was also used beginning in 1922 (used as a "dummy" battery in WWII).
-Two 3-inch AA gun batteries were built here in the 1920's.
+The two 4.7-inch Armstrong guns at Battery Barri had originally been located at Battery Griffin, Fort Hamilton, New York.
+The two 3-inch guns at Battery Chandler were originally assigned to Guantanamo Bay, Cuba, but never delivered.
+An Army Air Service Observation Balloon Company depot and encampment was located here from 1920 to 1922, to test the concept of seacoast artillery fire-control from aloft.
+Railway artillery was also used here beginning in 1922 (used as a "dummy" battery in WWII).
+A four-gun 3-inch AA gun battery, in two sections, was built here in 1917, not armed until 1920, disarmed in 1928.
+Section #1 was located just southeast of Battery Hasbrouck, and Section #2 (not armed) was located behind Batteries Jackson and Selfridge, just north of the row of barracks.
+A second four-gun 3-inch AA gun battery was built in 1937 (only two guns mounted) west of Battery Closson.
 Fire-control station "G" (pre-WWII) was once located here (one tower, gone).
 A concrete machine-gun pillbox was built in 1934 along the shore.
 Many more were added during WWII.
 Searchlights were emplaced on Queen Emma Point.
+The former Army reservation was transferred to Hickam Air Force Base in 1992.
+The eastern portion of the post became Mamala Bay Golf Course.
+The Air Force in 2009 recommended demolition of many of the former Army buildings (see also Historic Hawai'i Foundation).

-¤¤ Hickam Field
+¤¤ Battery at Hickam Field

 (Hickam Air Force Base)

-(unknown - present), Hickam Village
+(1935 - unknown/present), Hickam Village

 ¤¤ Pearl Harbor (Ford Island) Military Reservation